AbsaOSS/hyperdrive/README.md

 Hyperdrive is a configurable and scalable ingestion platform that allows data movement and transformation from streaming sources with exactly-once fault-tolerance semantics by using Apache Spark Structured Streaming.

-In Hyperdrive, each ingestion is defined by the four components reader, decoder, transformer and writer.
+In Hyperdrive, each ingestion is defined by the three components reader, transformer and writer.
 This separation allows adapting to different streaming sources and sinks, while reusing transformations common across multiple ingestion pipelines.
 ## Motivation
 Similar to batch processing, data ingestion pipelines are needed to process streaming data sources.
 While solutions for data pipelines exist, exactly-once fault-tolerance in streaming processing is an intricate problem and cannot be solved with the same strategies that exist for batch processing.

 This is the gap the Hyperdrive aims to fill, by leveraging the exactly-once guarantee of Spark's Structured Streaming and by providing a flexible data pipeline.

 ## Architecture
-The data ingestion pipeline of Hyperdrive consists of four components: readers, decoders, transformers, writers.
+The data ingestion pipeline of Hyperdrive consists of four components: readers, transformers, writers.
 - **Readers** define how to connect to sources, e.g. how to connect to Kafka in a secure cluster by providing security directives, which topic and brokers to connect to.
-- **Decoders** define how to convert the payload into DataFrames, e.g. decoding from binary into Avro after retrieving the schema from schema registry.
 - **Transformers** define transformations to be applied to the decoded DataFrame, e.g. dropping columns.
 - **Writers** define where DataFrames should be sent after the transformations, e.g. into HDFS as Parquet files.

 ### Built-in components
 - `KafkaStreamReader` - reads from a Kafka topic.
-- `ConfluentAvroKafkaStreamDecoder` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
-This decoder is capable of seamlessly handling whatever schemas the payload messages are using.
+- `ConfluentAvroDecodingTransformer` - decodes the payload as Confluent Avro (through [ABRiS](https://github.com/AbsaOSS/ABRiS)), retrieving the schema from the specified Schema Registry.
+This transformer is capable of seamlessly handling whatever schemas the payload messages are using.
 - `ColumnSelectorStreamTransformer` - selects all columns from the decoded DataFrame.
 - `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode, by invoking Spark's `processAllAvailable` method on the stream writer.
 - `ParquetPartitioningStreamWriter` - writes the DataFrame as Parquet, partitioned by the ingestion date and an auto-incremented version number.